You are here

 F. The cooperating agencies agree to provide each other with resource persons for scientific and educational seminars, speeches, and workshops related to laboratory animal welfare.

-V. STANDING COMMITTEE
+VI.
+STANDING COMMITTEE

 To facilitate implementation of this agreement, the cooperating agencies each agree to designate a liaison officer to serve on a standing committee that will meet as needed, but no less than twice per year.
 Matters for consideration by the standing committee are to include a review of each agency's participation in this agreement, an assessment of the agreement's effectiveness, and modifications that might be necessary.
 As appropriate, the committee will address urgent issues and specific cases of serious noncompliance.
+The names of staff listed below represent the current persons or positions with these assigned roles at the date of signing of this MOU.
+Additional or alternative USDA, FDA, and NIH staff may be drawn to provide expertise as needed.

 VII.
 LIAISON OFFICERS